-Myanmar lies in the Asia Continent, to be exact, located in the south-east Asia with the long coastal line on its south-west which is dotted with over 500 islands in different sizes____ a potentiality for some of these islands to be transformed into the best eco-friendly seaside resorts in the world.
-Myanmar has an area of 676577 sq km, sandwiched between two very large countries, India on its west and China to the east.
-It is located between latitude 10 and 28 degrees north, and longitude 92 and 101 degrees east.
-Its neighbouring countries are Bangladesh, India on its west and north-west, with China on its north, north-east and east, with Thailand, Laos on its east and south-east and the Bay of Bengal & the Andaman sea lie to its south and south-west, are Bay of Bengal and Andaman sea.
+Myanmar is situated in the Asia Continent, to be exact, in the south-east Asia with the long coastal line, on its south-west, dotted with more than 800 islands in different sizes____ a potentiality for some of these islands to be transformed into the best eco-friendly seaside resorts in the world.
+Myanmar has an area of 676,577 sq km, sandwiched between the two very large countries, India on its west and China to its east.
+It lies between latitudes 9° and 29°N, and longitudes 92° and 102°E. Its neighbouring countries are Bangladesh, India on its west and north-west, China on its north, north-east and east, Thailand, Laos on its east and south-east and the Bay of Bengal & the Andaman sea lie to its south and south-west.

 In the higher elevation areas such as Kalaw, Inle, Pindaya, Pyinulwin, Aungpan, Taunggyi, Thibaw, Lashio, Muse, Namkham in the Shan State,Kachin, Chin States to the north and north-west of Myanmar, the average temperature is 21, 25 degree C the whole year round and in winter it can drop to a freezing point in some of these places.
 Snow can be found only in the northern most part of Myanmar where the world-wide known snow-capped mountains lie majestically, among them Hkakaborazi, 5881 m, the highest and the most difficult to conquer, is a virgin mountain challenging the best mountaineers in the world and so far only 4 very well-seasoned climbers have claimed to reach its summit.

-Myanmar has a long line of history and present day Myanmar was inhabited by our ancient ancestors since BC according to the available tangible documents.
-Thayekhittaya, Beikthanoe, Hanlin, the first ever founded Myanmar kingdoms of Pyu Tribes now extinct, are dated back to between 2nd century and 9th century AD and they have recently been listed as the world heritage sights by UNESCOand some more historical ancient sights are in the process of being acknowledged.
+Myanmar has a long line of history and present day Myanmar was a home of our ancient ancestors since BC according to the available tangible documents.
+Thayekhittaya, Beikthanoe, Hanlin, the first ever founded Myanmar kingdoms of Pyu Tribes now extinct, are dated back to between 2nd century and 9th century AD and they have recently been listed as the 3-in-one world heritage sight by UNESCO and some more historical ancient sights are in the process of being acknowledged.
 This 2nd-9th-century-AD period can be regarded as the First Myanmar Empire.

-The Third Myanmar Empire was founded by King Bayinnaung ( ) in the 16th century in Bago also known as Hammthawaddy and it was the largest empire ever founded by Burmese warrior kings of those days.
+The Third Myanmar Empire was founded by King Bayinnaung ( AD 1551-1581 ) in the 16th century in Bago also known as Hammthawaddy and it was the largest empire ever founded by the Burmese warrior kings of those days.
 Part of the palace site was reclaimed back by the Myanmar archaeological department and now-a-days, Bee Throne building and the front pavilion can be observed together with a few ruined sites plus a reconstructed small museum, a pond & a hall where excavated stumps of the teak posts are housed .
 In fact, Bago played then an important maritime trade before Yangon took its place as a main overseas port.